Localization best practices

 Best practices for content editors adding localized content

 Many of our webpages were built using a variety of standards, so some webpages will require a code change the first time they are localized.
 For this reason, if it’s the first time a page is being translated, it’s best if a DEx engineer reviews the page first.
-After any necessary code changes have been made and merged, content editors can edit translated content in Contentful.
+After any necessary code changes have been made and merged, content editors can edit translated content.
 An exception to this rule is the Homepage and Pricing page - please make your edits then tag a DEx engineer to review and publish.
 In general, we avoid making changes on Fridays so as to avoid any potential bugs appearing on the weekend - if it’s anything other than a small content change or typo, try to avoid publishing changes on Fridays.

 Engineering